You know what would be delightful.

 If not, what if I made one?
 I could start by sending out a quick, anonymous survey that I compile the answers to in a webpage or something…

 OKOK.
-3%.
+We’re at 3% battery.
 Gotta go.
 But let me know what would be helpful KTHANKS 🙂